Luthey-Schulten-Lab/SummerSchool_2025/RDME/readme.md

 ## Outline:

 1. Set up the tutorial on Delta and data downloads
+2. Get familiar with RDME by running Tutorials 1 and 2.
-2. Model overview and hybrid simulation flowchart
+3. Model overview and hybrid simulation flowchart
-3. Geometry: surface area, volume and DNA doubling
+4. Geometry: surface area, volume and DNA doubling
-4. Complex assembly and active counts
+5. Complex assembly and active counts
-5. Proteomics relative to replication initiation
+6. Proteomics relative to replication initiation
-6. Whole-cell energetics: ATP production and expenditure
+7. Whole-cell energetics: ATP production and expenditure

 ## 1. Set up the tutorial on Delta and data downloads